bosch-thermostat/home-assistant-bosch-custom-component/.github/ISSUE_TEMPLATE/bug_report.md

 ** Debug SCAN **
 ** IMPORTANT **
-Go to Developer tools in Home Assistant, choose Service tab and choose `bosch.debug_scan`
+Go to Developer tools in Home Assistant, choose Service tab and choose `bosch.debug_scan` Download file to your computer and upload it somewhere eg. https://jsonblob.com/

 **Additional context**
 Add any other context about the problem here.